--> How Leaders Master Communication - Davies

 Make sure the quiet voices are heard

 Another consideration within team meetings is to strive for all parties to have equal input, which will rarely be the case without deliberate steps to achieve it.
 Typically, some voices will always be the first to speak and can dominate conversations.
-It’s imperative you recognise that the very best ideas are often stuck in the throat of the quietest person in the room (it’s sometimes worth reflecting on the Charles Bukowski quote, “The problem with the world is that the intelligent people are full of doubts, while the stupid ones are full of confidence.”).
+Recognise that the quietest person in the room often holds the very best ideas, trapped behind hesitation.
+It’s worth reflecting on Charles Bukowski’s quote: ‘The problem with the world is that the intelligent people are full of doubts, while the stupid ones are full of confidence.’

 Ensure the loud voices don’t always dominate

 It may also be worth considering that in small groups, people with high status tend to dominate the conversation, with the highest-status individual controlling half the conversation regardless of group size.
-Higher-status members are also addressed more often, are looked at more often, and are less likely to be interrupted.
-Research even suggests that if a low-status person attempts to speak more than is deemed appropriate, they can be judged to have spoken ‘too much.’
-By taking this into account, you can look to take steps to ensure all team members feel like participants who are expected to contribute, as opposed to spectators to a conversation.
+Team members tend to address higher-status individuals more often, look at them more frequently, and interrupt them less.
+Researchers have found that when someone with lower status speaks more than what others consider appropriate, people may judge them as having spoken ‘too much.’
+By recognising these dynamics, you can actively take steps to ensure every team member feels like a valued participant who is expected to contribute, rather than a passive observer.

 Practice makes perfect